FriendsOfCake/crud/docs/index.md

 If you happen to stumble upon a bug, please feel free to create a pull request with a fix (optionally with a test), and a description of the bug and how it was resolved.

-You can also create an issue with a description of the bug and I'll see if I can fix it ASAP.
+You can also create an issue with a description to raise awareness of the bug.

 # Features

-If you have a good idea for a Crud feature, please chat me up on IRC, and let's discuss it.
+If you have a good idea for a Crud feature, please join us on IRC and let's discuss it.
 Pull requests are always more than welcome.

 # Support / Questions

-You can always hit me up on IRC in the #FriendsOfCake channel -- I lurk there as 'Jippi'.
+You can join us on IRC in the #FriendsOfCake channel for any support or questions.